Coronavirus patient explains what the illness feels like, conditions in quarantine

 "It was a magical 16 days," Goldman wrote on his blog.
 "I gave my wife, Jeri, a surprise birthday and Christmas present, a cruise through Southeast Asia.
 When we flew to Tokyo on Jan.
 17, we had received no news on the coronavirus.
 The first stories of an outbreak began hitting after we sailed away from the Port of Yokohama, Japan."

-They learned on the journey back to Yokohama that one of the passengers who got off the ship in Hong Kong had come down with the virus.
+They learned on the journey back to Yokohama that one of the passengers who had gotten off the ship in Hong Kong had come down with the virus.

 "The Diamond Princess became a floating petri dish," Goldman said.
 "But no one knew it at the time."

 The Diamond Princess was quarantined on Feb.
-3, and the Goldmans were trapped in their cabin for two weeks, where they watched the drama unfolding on the Yokohama docks below their balcony.
+3, and the Goldmans were trapped for two weeks in their cabin, where they watched the drama unfolding on the Yokohama docks below their balcony.

 "As more and more people got infected, it was like a scene out of 'The Andromeda Strain,'" Goldman said, referring to the 1971 science fiction thriller about an alien infestation that threatens the world.